mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 In principal, there could be any numbers of iterations or any amount of steps at this stage, as long as the setting of `lower_adapt`, `upper_adapt`, `NSTEPS` for each iteration and the number of iterations is compatible to each other.

 ## Adaption-off Phase
 We belive the final adaptive covariance matrix by the end of `Stage 2` is optimized with most of the steps used in the calculation of the matrix being sampled at the chain's equilibrium state.
-Moving on to the next stage, the adaptive covariance matrix is frozen at its final values during `Stage 3`.
+Moving on to the next stage, the adaptive covariance matrix is frozen at those final values with no more adaptions in `Stage 3`.
+So in this phase, the chains could be considered as normal MCMC chains and only the steps collected during this phase would be used for analysis later.

 ### Stage 3
 - [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L491](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L491)
   ```